CBIIT/beautiful-jekyll/workshops/index.md

 compute key pharma-relevant descriptors and generate/analyze drug classification models.

-<p> Part 1 will be a 30-minute presentation followed by a 20-minute tools review.
-We will introduce ML concepts
-focused on creating molecular structures and extracting features or chemical descriptors.
+Part 1 will be a 30-minute presentation followed by a 20-minute tools review.
+We will introduce ML concepts focused on creating molecular structures and extracting features or chemical descriptors.
 For molecular features, we will focus on molecular fingerprint descriptors and we will show how one can generate the traditional molecular properties.
 We will demonstrate the use of the following two tools for the exploratory data